MicrosoftDocs/entra-docs/docs/id-governance/privileged-identity-management/pim-create-roles-and-resource-roles-review.md

 To create access reviews for Azure resources, you must be assigned to the [Owner](/azure/role-based-access-control/built-in-roles#owner) or the [User Access Administrator](/azure/role-based-access-control/built-in-roles#user-access-administrator) role for the Azure resources.
 To create access reviews for Microsoft Entra roles, you must be assigned to the [Global Administrator](~/identity/role-based-access-control/permissions-reference.md#global-administrator) or the [Privileged Role Administrator](~/identity/role-based-access-control/permissions-reference.md#privileged-role-administrator) role.

-Access Reviews for **Service Principals** requires a Microsoft Entra Workload ID Premium plan in addition to Microsoft Entra ID P2 or Microsoft Entra ID Governance licenses.
+Using Access Reviews for **Service Principals** requires a Microsoft Entra Workload ID Premium plan in addition to a Microsoft Entra ID P2 or Microsoft Entra ID Governance license.

 - Workload Identities Premium licensing: You can view and acquire licenses on the [Workload Identities blade](https://portal.azure.com/#view/Microsoft_Azure_ManagedServiceIdentity/WorkloadIdentitiesBlade) in the Microsoft Entra admin center.